-We have approximately 300 children on roll.
-The school is organised into two small Reception classes with a maximum of 23 children in each class providing an excellent staff to pupil ratio.
-Then three mixed classes of about 30 in each for Years 1&2, Years 3&4 and Years 5&6.
-This gives 11 classes in all.
+We have approximately 270 children on roll.
+The school is organised into 10 classes, with two small Reception classes with a maximum of 23 children in each class providing an excellent staff to pupil ratio.
+Then classes of about 30 in each for Years 1 and 2, then 3 mixed classes in Years 3&4 and Years 5&6.
+This gives 10 classes in all.